top of page

 Ice accumulation around the foundation of a home in Greater Cincinnati/Northern Kentucky.

-Meltwater is water derived from the melting of ice/snow and snowmelt is the runoff that occurs as ice/snow melts.
-While both of these things are great for cisterns, it’s not so great for foundations, basements and crawl spaces.
-So what can we do to prevent water from pooling around your home and along your foundation?
-If you said proper drainage, then you’re on par!
+Meltwater refers to water that comes from melting ice or snow.
+Snowmelt is the runoff that occurs as snow or ice melts.
+While these are beneficial for your garden, they can be harmful to your foundation, basements, and crawl spaces.
+So what can we do to prevent water from pooling around your home and its foundation?
+If you said proper drainage, you’re right!

 Drainage issues lead to ice forming on the foundation of a home in Greater Cincinnati/Northern Kentucky.